woodedlawn/awesome_retirement_portfolio_projector_tool/README.md

 The number of runs of the Montecarlo Simulation it has been set to 100 for a faster speed in the running of the program.
 This is easible customizable in Jupyter lab for higher amounts, like 500 or 1000.

+## Next steps

+We will include in next versions:

+    1. Option to customize expected returns
+    3. Inclusion of monthly contributions for retirement (in the MonteCarlo simulation)
+    4. Rebalance of the portfolio
+    5. Options to upload several portfolios, and keep them available for next usage
+    6. Interphase to add portfolio from different sources, such as Schwab, Ameritrade, Fidelity, eTrade, etc.

 ---